-In the case of mutually unperformed contracts underlying the receivables sold, where the insolvency official has an election right and elects performance, any future payments by the debtors are due to the insolvency estate, not to the purchaser.
+In the case of mutually unperformed contracts underlying the receivables sold, where the insolvency official has an election right and elects performance, any future payments by the obligors are due to the insolvency estate, not to the purchaser.
 Where the insolvency official elects to reject performance, the receivables do not become due at all.
 Consequently, unless the cash flows required to service the asset-backed securities are otherwise ensured, a successful securitisation generally requires that the insolvency official's election right does not apply to the underlying receivables contracts.
 In addition, an assignment of "future receivables" that come into existence after the opening of the insolvency proceeding (as opposed to the assignment of previously existing receivables that become due after the opening of the insolvency proceeding) is not enforceable.

 - Upon the insolvency of the seller/lessor, leases and leasing contracts pertaining to movables are not subject to the insolvency official's election right if the acquisition of the leased objects was financed by a third party and that third party has obtained security in the form of a security transfer of the leased objects.
 (Legal uncertainty exists in this regard where the lessor is not identical to the owner of the leased objects, which is not uncommon in the German leasing market.)
 It is a question of the applicable facts and circumstances (i.e., in particular the terms of the applicable lease or leasing contract) whether the receivables under such contracts are, for German insolvency law purposes, "future receivables".
 In general, instalments due under so-called "financial leasing" contracts are considered not to constitute "future receivables", but to come into existence upon the conclusion of the leasing agreement and to become due from time to time. - Leases pertaining to real estate are not subject to the insolvency official's election right but may be terminated by the insolvency official (subject to statutory notice periods) irrespective of the agreed term of the lease.
-Furthermore, lease receivables under real estate leases constitute "future receivables" and cannot be validly assigned with effect for the seller's/lessor's insolvency estate to the extent that they pertain to the period after the month in which the insolvency proceeding is opened (or, if the opening date is later than the 15th day of a month, the next following month).
+Furthermore, lease receivables under real estate leases constitute "future receivables" and cannot be validly assigned with effect for the seller's/lessor's insolvency estate to the extent that they pertain to the period after the month in which the insolvency proceeding is opened (or, where the opening date is later than the 15th day of a month, the next following month).
 Nevertheless, any such lease receivables can be (and customarily are) covered by a mortgage or land charge over the relevant real estate that can be enforced by the mortgagee in the seller's/lessor's insolvency.

-By contrast, as regards the securitisation of fully disbursed bank loans, the insolvency official's election right does not apply, given that the relevant loan agreements no longer constitute executory contracts.
-(Under current law, this has not been entirely free from doubt.
-However, in line with the predominant view in the market, this will be confirmed, with effect as of July 2007, by the insolvency law amendments referred to in question 6.2 above.)
+By contrast, as regards the securitisation of fully disbursed bank loans, that the insolvency official's election right does not apply, given that the relevant loan agreements no longer constitute executory contracts.
+This was clarified by a legislative amendment in 2007.
 Also, receivables becoming payable from time to time under a bank loan do not constitute "future receivables".